top of page

 Associate Professor

 Bongki Woo, PhD is an Assistant Professor at the University of South Carolina College of Social Work.
-He has joined the ML-SAAF team in 2020.
+He has joined the MLSAAF team in 2020.
 Woo’s research focuses on social and environmental determinants of health disparities of racial/ethnic minorities.
 His primary work focuses on how racial discrimination is related to mental health and what sociocultural factors account for this linkage.
 He received his Ph.D. from the Boston College School of Social Work and previously earned his MSW degree from the University of Pittsburgh.

 Michael Park